Software Alternatives, Accelerators & Startups

 • Driving heat map through vehicle telematics

 If you decide to go the web based route; openlayers is a pretty solid library for doing maps on the web and has support for building custom controls like the route toggle you describe.
-Source: over 2 years ago
+Source: almost 3 years ago

 • Is there an android app that I can make zoom this much into a map.
 In a way taht I can have a whole country that I can zoom in until I reach a single room?
 And that would be able to handle several locations?